openshift/enhancements/enhancements/testing/improved-platform-tests.md

   At a later point in time, it's reasonable to re-use test binaries downloaded in prior executions, through exposing an environment variable, `OPENSHIFT_EXTERNAL_TESTS_DIRECTORY` for example.

+- **Slowing down the overall execution time due to pulling down external binaries from the release image.**

+  Based on the tests performed during implementation of the [proof of concept](https://github.com/openshift/origin/pull/27570), the additional time required to download and extract the additional binary is in tens of seconds, assuming a good internet connection is available.
+  In cases where that addition is not acceptable, `OPENSHIFT_SKIP_EXTERNAL_TESTS`, which bypasses the mechanism and always uses the tests bundled in `openshift-tests` binary, is an option.

 - **In some cases, after landing newer version of kubernetes it is possible that we'll be having issues with tests relying on newer kubelets, which is usually